GhumeliaPiyush/BTCUSD_Delta_india/README.md

 # BTCUSD_Delta_india
-This project generates Enter Long, Enter Short and Exit Position signals for BTCUSD pair from Delta India Exchange using Qunt method
+This project generates Enter Long and Enter Short signals for BTCUSD pair from Delta India Exchange using 3 different signals.